-Eighth grade sailors will participate in Middle School Saturday mornings practice.
+Eighth grade sailors will participate in Middle School Saturday morning practice.
 They can attend Saturday afternoon and the team weekday practices.
 Upon invitation from the Head Coach, they can earn a place on the Friday advanced practices.
-Additional information regarding eighth grade students can be found in SAISA supplemental rules, 2.6.
-Note: This policy may be amended by the coach if he deems it prudent.

-IX.
 PARTICIPATING WITHOUT AN ESTABLISHED (SPONSORED) TEAM